 Do you rely on your accommodation providing you with an infant cot or do you always prefer to take your own?

-If it’s a single destination trip, we always check that one is provided at the accommodation to save on luggage.
+If it’s a single destination trip, we always check that one is provided at the accommodation to save on luggage space.
 However, more commonly we are making multi-stop trips that often involve staying with family and friends who may not have the right baby gear on hand.
-We find it so much easier and less strain on everyone if we travel with our own infant travel cot.
+We find it so much easier and less strain on everyone if we travel with our own infant travel cot or toddler bed.

 Using our many years of experience traipsing the globe with infants (and learning the very hard way that there’s a huge difference between a pack and play and a proper, portable travel cot!) we have put together our top choices of modern, lightweight travel cots, bassinets and toddler beds that will make your travels easier.